How can I stop sinning?

 Do you feel condemned?

 “Satan does not tempt us to do wrong things, he tempts us in order to make us lose… the possibility of being of value to God,” said Oswald Chambers.
-If you do not know your value in Christ, the guilt of sin can disable and destroy you.
+If you do not know your value in Christ, the guilt of sin can disable a Christian.
 Ask yourself the following:

 1. Do I feel condemned and caused God to be disappointed?